sls1005/TextFileVisualizer/README.md

 * This is under development.
 It has bugs.

 * When you replace a character using this app, only the character or characters grouped together (represented as `CHAR (NUMBER)`, where `CHAR` is the character and `NUMBER` is the number of characters of that kind) will be replaced.
 The functionality of replacing it in the whole file is not implemented.

+* The functionality of opening a file is not yet implemented.
+Just copy and paste the file content if you want to analyze it.